lokeshjoshi053/DAO-Protocol-A-Multi-Chain-DAO-Infrastructure-Service-Protocol/README.md

 ⑶DCV controller function：
 Each DCV is an independent treasury system.
 With DCV as the core, we have innovatively developed the DCV controller function.
 Each controller is composed of a series of smart contracts.
 Through the DCV controller function, each DAO can flexibly control the assets in the DCV.
 In this way, the management of DAO has unlimited scalability.

-5.Eight features of RainbowDAO Protocol
+5.Eight features of DAO Protocol
 The three innovative functions of the RainbowDAO Protocol can be used independently or combined together.
 This makes the RainbowDAO Protocol unlimited scalability and upgradeability, and also allows the DAO organization created through the RainbowDAO Protocol to have unlimited Of diversification.
 It is with these three innovations that our RainbowDAO Protocol has the following eight features:

 ⑴ Modularity：
-Each function of RainbowDAO Protocol can exist as an independent module, which can easily trigger upgrading and evolution of the protocol.
+Each function of DAO Protocol can exist as an independent module, which can easily trigger upgrading and evolution of the protocol.

 ⑵ Plug-in：
-Each module of the RainbowDAO Protocol is very flexible like a plug-in.
+Each module of the DAO Protocol is very flexible like a plug-in.

 ⑶Composability：
-Each module of the RainbowDAO Protocol can be combined with each other.
+Each module of the DAO Protocol can be combined with each other.
 Some simple modules can work together to form a powerful module.

 ⑷Scalability：
-Based on the modular combination, the RainbowDAO Protocol has very strong scalability and new functions can be added through the addition of modules.
+Based on the modular combination, the DAO Protocol has very strong scalability and new functions can be added through the addition of modules.

 ⑸Detachability：
-The modules of the RainbowDAO Protocol can be disassembled to achieve the simplification of DAO functional modules and adapt to actual needs.
+The modules of the DAO Protocol can be disassembled to achieve the simplification of DAO functional modules and adapt to actual needs.

 ⑹Interoperability：
-Each module of the Rainbow DAO protocol is can interact with each other.
+Each module of the DAO protocol is can interact with each other.

 ⑺Flexibility：
-The RainbowDAO Protocol can be combined, extended, and disassembled.
+The DAO Protocol can be combined, extended, and disassembled.
 This gives the RainbowDAO Protocol strong flexibility.
 The protocol can be adjusted according to the actual situation of each DAO.

 ⑻Growth：
 Based on the first 7 features, the RainbowDAO Protocol will evolve into a living system that can upgrade infinitely with a decentralized idea.

-6.Eight concepts of RainbowDAO Protocol
+6.Eight concepts of DAO Protocol
 With the idea of decentralization as the core, the RainbowDAO Protocol has always adhered to eight concepts to guide us in the exploration and implementation of the DAO field:

 ⑴Decentralization：
-It is the soul of the RainbowDAO Protocol.
+It is the soul of the DAO Protocol.
 The protocol itself and DAOs of all levels are decentralized.

 ⑵Trust-free：
 RainbowDAO Protocol adheres to the idea of "code is law".
 All rules are constructed by code with no need for intermediary.